 Each year, CAF hosts an exciting variety of arts activities for children.
 Yearly favourites include our Children’s Activity Passport, face painting, colouring stations, balloon art, and sidewalk chalk.
 In 2014, CAF introduced children to the art of creating with recycled materials such as newspaper hats, tin can and pop bottle jet packs, and berry box backpacks.
 These were a great hit and in 2017, we plan to introduce even more creative activities that bring awareness to the concept of “reuse, reduce, recycle” and to the environment.

-CAF’s Art Market lines over two blocks on Dickson Street where artists display their work in the mediums of painting, drawing, sculpture, photography, mixed media, street art, and more.
+CAF’s Art Market lines over two blocks on Dickson Street as well as booths throughout the festival area.
+Artists display their work in the mediums of painting, drawing, sculpture, photography, mixed media, street art, and more.
 In 2016 we welcomed over 50 artists and merchandise and food vendors.
-This number is expected to increase in 2017.

 From rock to folk to jazz and more, our main outdoor music stage hosts a variety of well-known and up-and-coming local musicians to entertain music lovers of all ages.
 Popular children’s acts also perform during peak children’s hours.